riscv-non-isa/riscv-asm-manual/riscv-asm.md

 	la	a0, msg + 1
 ```

-For non-PIC this is an alias for the `lla` pseudo instruction documented below.
+For non-PIC this is an alias for the `lla` pseudoinstruction documented below.

-For PIC this is an alias for the `lga` pseudo instruction documented below.
+For PIC this is an alias for the `lga` pseudoinstruction documented below.

-The `la` pseudo instruction is the preferred way for getting the address of
+The `la` pseudoinstruction is the preferred way for getting the address of
 variables in assembly unless explicit control over PC-relative or GOT-indirect
 addressing is required.

 Load Local Address
 ------------------

-The following example shows the `lla` pseudo instruction which is used to load
+The following example shows the `lla` pseudoinstruction which is used to load
 local symbol addresses:

 ```assembly